Blockchain Documents Explained: Why Modern Companies Are Switching to Immutable Records

 Disputes Over Hidden Changes

-Common risk patterns are:
+Common risk patterns:

-• Changes made outside approved working processes
+• Edits made outside approved workflows

-• Clauses substituted without being seen
+• Clauses substituted without visibility to other signers

-• No history of file access
+• No record of who accessed the file

 Lost or Conflicting Versions

-• Email exchanges generating parallel text
+• Email threads generating parallel draft copies

 Proving Who Actually Signed